Healthy Homes Assessment Mount Victoria

 Mount Victoria Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is compulsory in all Mount Victoria and New Zealand rental homes where it is reasonably practicable to install.
+• Underfloor and ceiling insulation is mandatory in all Mount Victoria and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords must keep records of their the compliance with the Healthy Homes Standards that apply or will be applied during the tenancy of the rental property.
+• Property managers and landlords have to keep records of their the compliance with all Healthy Homes Standard that apply or will be applicable during the tenancy of their rental properties.

-• Property managers and private landlords should make sure their rental properties comply according to Healthy Homes Standards within 90 days of a newly renewed, extended or changed tenant.
+• Property managers and private landlords have to ensure their rental properties conform according to Healthy Homes Standard within 90 days of any newly renewed, extended or changed tenant.

-• All boarding homes (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All the boarding homes (except Kainga Ora and registered Community Housing Provider for boarding home tenancies) must adhere to the Healthy Homes Standard regardless of the date the tenancy was started.

 Unreasonable Gaps & Holes